bistcuite/eitaapykit/README.md

-# eitaapykit
+# Eitaa PyKit
-Toolkit for eitaa messenger
+This repo contains a simple library for work with eitaa messenger